OWASP/CheatSheetSeries/cheatsheets/Protect_FileUpload_Against_Malicious_File.md

   - **In the case of public access to the files, ensure that proper permissions are set, file names are safe, and encoded**
 - **Run the file through an antivirus or a sandbox if available to validate that it doesn't contain malicious or bogus data**
 - **Ensure the usage of secure and updated libraries for your needs**
+- **Add CSRF protection, as this is input being served from the user**

 ## Contents